Dallas County, Texas: Government

 Dallas County, like all counties in Texas, is governed by a commissioners' court.
 This court consists of the county judge (the chairperson of the court), who is elected county-wide, and four commissioners who are elected by the voters in each of four precincts.

 The Commissioners' Court is the policy-making body for the county; in addition, the county judge is the senior executive and administrative position in the county.
 The Commissioners' Court sets the county tax rate, adopts the budget, appoints boards and commissions, approves grants and personnel actions, and oversees the administration of county government.
-Each commissioner also supervises a Road and Bridge District.
-The Commissioners Court also approves the budget and sets the tax rate for the hospital district, which is charged with the responsibility for providing acute medical care for citizens who otherwise would not receive adequate medical services.
+Each commissioner supervises a Road and Bridge District.
+The Commissioners' Court approves the budget and sets the tax rate for the hospital district, which is charged with the responsibility for providing acute medical care for citizens who otherwise would not receive adequate medical services.